philsturgeon/phil.tech/source/2016-09-15-codes-of-conduct-maybe-theyre-not-so-bad.html.markdown

 tags: humans, equality, coc, php
 comments: true
 excerpt: >
   Code of Conducts are, for some reason, hated by a substantial portion of the tech community.
 For some people I think this comes down to the idea that they are silly and shouldn't be required.
 I entirely agree with the portion "they should not be required" and have made fun of them myself plenty when they started popping up at conferences a few years ago.
 Sadly, there is a reason we need warnings like "These peanuts may contain nuts" or "Hot coffee is hot".
-Some people are muppets, and do not know what being not being nice is.
+Some people are muppets, and don't know what being "not nice" is.
 Some people know, and don't care.
 ---

 I've written a few articles about Code of Conducts, which are a hotly debated version of the Anti-Harassment policy you almost certainly signed at any job you've held since delivering newspapers.
 Before I grappled the subject head-on, I wanted to clear a few related points out of the way: